bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 Let's take the `AVERAGE` with `STDEV` and `MEDIAN` with `IQR` as an example:

 ![tabs](./pics_08_data_analysis/fig5.png)
-*<sub>Figure 5: Data analysis on a seperate tab.</sub>*
+*<sub>Figure 5: Data analysis on a separate tab.</sub>*

-Probably, you have noticed a problem with the organisation of this spreadsheet: Records should be in rows and variables in columns.
+Probably, you have noticed a problem with the organization of this spreadsheet: Records should be in rows and variables in columns.
 This is swabbed in the sheet above.
 So we should transpose the data.

 We can use the `TRANSPOSE` function to accomplish this.
-The `TRANSPOSE` function is an array formula wich means that it can perform multiple calculations on one or more items in an array.
+The `TRANSPOSE` function is an array formula which means that it can perform multiple calculations on one or more items in an array.
 The result is shown below:

 ![transposition](./pics_08_data_analysis/fig6.png)
 *<sub>Figure 6: Result of the transposition of rows and columns.</sub>*